wlchin/SampleExplorer/README.md

     ```

-4. The results from BioRAG are in the form of a a pandas dataframe.
-The rows are <u>samples</u> from the most relevant studies to the query with associated experimental metadata.
+4. The results from BioRAG are in the form of pandas dataframe.
+The rows are samples from the most relevant studies to the query with associated experimental metadata.

 ## Modifying searches using different inputs